Mithatpaşa railway station

 Mithatpaşa station is a railway station in Adapazarı, Turkey.
-It is serviced by the Ada Express to Istanbul and Adaray commuter trains to Adapazarı and Arifiye, although the later has been indefinitely suspended.
-The station also serves the TÜVASAŞ factory located adjacent to it.
+It is serviced by the Ada Express to Istanbul and Adaray commuter trains to Adapazarı and Arifiye.
+The station also serves the TÜVASAŞ railcar manufacturing factory located adjacent to it.
 Mithatpaşa was opened on 1 November 1899 by the Ottoman Anatolian Railway and later taken over by the Turkish State Railways.